ceccoemi/yasa/README.md

 These last three command can be executed simply by running the shell script `run_example.sh`.

 ## Build on local system (tested only in Ubuntu 18.04)

+yasa can be built also in the local system.
+We have only tested it in Ubuntu 18.04.
+You need the following dependencies (which are easily installable in Ubuntu with `apt-get`):

+* CMake >= 3.10.2
+* Google Test 1.8
+* Google Mock 1.8
+* SQLite 3.22 (libsqlite-dev in Ubuntu)
+* clang-tidy >= 9
+* gcov 7.4.0
+* lcov 1.13

+The build steps are quite straightforward.

+To build yasa and run all the tests with a coverage report:

+    $ mkdir build
+    $ cd build
+    $ cmake -j$(nproc) -DCMAKE_BUILD_TYPE=DEBUG ..
+    $ make -j$(nproc) RunAllTests
+    $ tests/RunAllTests
+    $ lcov --capture --directory . --output-file coverage.info
+    $ lcov --remove coverage.info \
+        '/usr/include/*' \
+        '/usr/local/include/*' \
+        $PWD'/tests/*' \
+        --quiet --output-file coverage.info
+    $ lcov --list coverage.info

+To build yasa and install it in the system:

+    $ cmake -j$(nproc) -DCMAKE_BUILD_TYPE=Release ..
+    $ make -j$(nproc) yasa
+    $ cd src
+    $ sudo make install

+To check if yasa is correctly installed run:

+    $ yasa --version

+The main advantage with a local build is that you don't have to manage the data with Docker volumes or similar, you can directly run yasa on the local files and directories.
+For example:

+    $ yasa train -n example/neg -p example/pos
+    $ yasa classify -f example/pos.txt
+    ...
+    $ yasa classify -f example/neg.txt